netgurru/casestudy-kops-project/development/DETAILS.md

-To develop the web application with the specified requirements, you can follow these steps:
+To develop the web application with the specified requirements, here are the steps:

-1. Choose a programming language and framework: For this example, let's use Python with the Flask framework for the backend application.
+1. For this example, we are using Python with the Flask framework for the backend application.

-2. Set up your project environment:
+2. Set up the project environment:
-   - Install Python and pip (Python package manager) on your machine.
+   - Install Python and pip (Python package manager) on our machine.
-   - Create a new directory for your project and navigate to it in the terminal.
+   - Create a new directory for our project and navigate to it in the terminal.
-   - Initialize a virtual environment to keep your project dependencies isolated:
+   - Initialize a virtual environment to keep our project dependencies isolated:
      ```
      python3 -m venv venv
      source venv/bin/activate